CIJoshTC/Enhanced-Profile/README.md

 # Enhanced-Profile
-This ia an updated version of my previous porfolio that i created in week 2 of the University of Miami Bootcamp
+This ia an updated version of my previous porfolio that i created in week 2 of the University of Miami Bootcamp.

 ## Description